awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

 ## Setting Up an Amazon EC2 Instance<a name="setup-filter.ec2"></a>

+This section provides instructions for setting up your Amazon EC2 instance\.

+**Note**
+ Although you can complete these modules using an Amazon EC2 instance, AWS IoT Greengrass should ideally be used with physical hardware\.
+We recommend that you use a Raspberry Pi for these tutorials\.

 1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/) and launch an Amazon EC2 instance using an Amazon Linux AMI\.
 For information about Amazon EC2 instances, see the [Amazon EC2 Getting Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)\.

 1. After your Amazon EC2 instance is running, enable port 8883 to allow incoming MQTT communications so that other devices can connect with the AWS IoT Greengrass core\.